xmhafiz/SimpleChatUI/readme.md

 ##  Simple Chat UI (10% like WhatsApp)
-iOS Apps, for simple chatting or messaging view, developed with UIableView and custom UITableViewCells (no third party library or pods required)
+iOS Apps, for simple chatting or messaging view, developed with UITableView and custom UITableViewCell (no third party library or pods required)

 ### Development Environment
 - Xcode 10